 Information Systems – Computer-based information repositories accessed via network/Internet connections.
 At Marywood these include, but are not limited to, library databases; course management systems; account and academic record information for students; compensation and benefit information for employees; advising and class information for faculty; and budget and administrative information for administrators.

-Contact the Office of Information Technology with questions about
+Contact Information Technology with questions about

 - computer network support of instructional, research, and service activities;